We're giving you the chance to win back the value of your meal - every time you dine this month!

 Cabaret seating

 What is cabaret seating?
 Cabaret seating is similar to the layout of banquet seating, but while banquet seating’s core goal is to facilitate a seated lunch or dinner, cabaret seating ensures each seat has a clear view of the stage/speaker at the front of the room.
-No chairs will have their back to the presenter - much like in a cabaret show.
+No chairs will have their back to the presenter, much like in a cabaret show.

-Works well for: Presentations, entertainment and product launches.
+Works well for: Presentations, entertainment and product launches

-Pros: Each guest has a clear view of the speaker.
+Pros: Each guest has a clear view of the speaker

-Cons: Mingling between attendees is mostly limited to those on their table.
+Cons: Mingling between attendees is mostly limited to those on their table

-Works well for: Weddings and banquets.
+Works well for: Weddings, banquets, and celebration dinners

 U-shape seating